Grading & Credit

 Credit by Examination

 Students may receive credit for a course offered at Glen Oaks by requesting and then successfully completing a comprehensive examination in the subject matter area.
-A list of courses is available in the Registrar’s Office.
+Whether a course is eligible for credit by exam will be determined by the Vice President of Academics and the faculty who teaches the course.
 The following steps must be taken:

 - Get a copy of the Credit by Exam form from the Registration Office

-- Obtain signatures from the Full-Time Instructor/Professor, Dean of Academic & Extended Learning, and Registrar
+- Obtain signatures from the Full-Time Instructor/Professor, Vice President of Academics, and Registrar

 - Take the comprehensive exam**